censoredplanet/censoredplanet/docs/hyperquackv2.rst

     * :code:`start_time` : Timestamp
         Th1e time when the probe was sent.
     * :code:`end_time` : Timestamp
-        The time when the reponse to the probe finished arriving.
+        The time when the reponse to the probe response arrived.

 * :code:`anomaly` : Boolean
     Indicates whether the probes to the vantage point show enough evidence to